simpledotorg/simple-server/README.md

 ### Generating seed data

 NOTE: Its highly recommended to tune your local PostgreSQL before generating new seed data, especially large seed data sets.
 See the docs for that under [Development](#development).
-To generate a full set of seed data, including facilities, users, patients with BPs, etc, execute the following command from the project root
+To generate a full set of seed data, including facilities, users, patients with BPs, etc, run the following:

 ```bash
 bin/rails db:seed
 ```

-You can always do a full reset to back to a working dataset locally - note that reset will run `db:seed` for you to get back to a working dataset.
+You can always do a full reset to get back to a working dataset locally - note that reset clears all DBs, recreates them, runs seed, and refreshes matviews.

 ```bash
 bin/rails db:reset
 ```

 Need a larger dataset?
-Try adding the `SEED_TYPE` variable.
+Try adding the `SEED_TYPE` ENV variable.
 Available sizes are `small`, `medium`, and `large`, and `profiling`.
 Large and profiling take a long time to run (20 mins to an hour), but they are very helpful for performance testing.

 ```bash
 SEED_TYPE=medium bin/rails db:reset